Yipara logoYipara

 +

 White or very pale gums in cats are a medical emergency.
-Top causes: (1) Internal bleeding — ruptured tumor (abdominal mass is common in older cats), trauma, coagulation disorder; the cat may seem okay for 1-3 hours then collapse.
-(2) Severe anemia — feline leukemia virus (FeLV), feline infectious anemia (Mycoplasma haemofelis), immune-mediated hemolytic anemia, heavy flea burden in kittens, chronic kidney disease.
+Top causes: (1) Internal bleeding — ruptured tumor (abdominal mass is common in older cats), trauma, clotting issue; the cat may seem okay for 1-3 hours then collapse.
+(2) Severe low red blood cells — feline leukemia, feline infectious blood-cell illness (a bacterial infection of red blood cells), immune-mediated low red blood cell concerns, heavy flea burden in kittens, chronic kidney concerns.
 (3) Shock — from blood loss, severe infection (sepsis), allergic reaction, heat stroke.
-(4) Heart failure — especially hypertrophic cardiomyopathy, common in Maine Coons, Ragdolls.
+(4) Heart failure — especially heart muscle concerns, common in Maine Coons, Ragdolls.
 (5) Acute toxin exposure — acetaminophen (Tylenol) is acutely fatal in cats; even half a tablet destroys red blood cells.
 White gums = ER within 1-2 hours.
 Don't wait to see if it resolves.

 What are the first signs of feline leukemia in cats?